EPICxFLIPPER/EPICxFLIPPER/README.md

 - ⚡ Fun fact: hello
 -->

 Hello!
-My name is Ryan and I am a CS student at UBC! more edit gjksdjg
+My name is Ryan and I am a CS student at UBC!
+I love to be outdoors and do almost anything athletic!
+Feel free to take a look at my repositories!

-hope this works